Hugo-W/pyEEG/README.md

 You can find the [documentation here](https://hugo-w.github.io/pyEEG-docs/index.html).

 > Note that this code repository is relatively old and **unmaintained**.
-Most useful code about computing TRF is contained in `pyeeg/models.py`, especially in the class `TRFEstimator` and the function `_svd_regress`: the latter implements TRF estimation with memory efficient and accelerated computation for handling multiple epochs or multiple subjects ocmputation.
+Most useful code about computing TRF is contained in `pyeeg/models.py`, especially in the class `TRFEstimator` and the function `_svd_regress`: the latter implements TRF estimation with memory efficient and accelerated computation for handling multiple epochs or multiple subjects.

 ------